-In some cases it will be necessary to go to the Sound control panel and manually configure the HDMI audio output.
+HDMI (High-Definition Multimedia Interface) carries both audio and video signals.
+In some cases it will be necessary to go to the Sound control panel and manually configure the HDMI audio output as per the instructions below.

-- 1. Go to the Sound control panel.

-- 2. Click Playback (tab)

-- 3. The playback device will be selected.

-- 4. You may need to select the audio device and click Set Default (button).

-- 5. Double-click the device to access the control panel tabs.
+- 1 Go to the Control Panel - 2.
+Click Sound (Hardware and Sound) and click Playback (tab) - 3.
+Depending on your display, the playback device may be selected, however in some cases you may need to select the audio device and click Set Default (button). - 4.
+Double-click the device to access the control panel tabs illustrated overleaf.